ory/sdk/clients/kratos/java/docs/AdminApi.md

 **404** | genericError |  -  |
 **500** | genericError |  -  |

-<a name="getSelfServiceVerificationRequest"></a>
+<a name="getSelfServiceLoginFlow"></a>
-# **getSelfServiceVerificationRequest**
+# **getSelfServiceLoginFlow**
-> VerificationRequest getSelfServiceVerificationRequest(request)
+> LoginFlow getSelfServiceLoginFlow(id)

-Get the request context of browser-based verification flows
+Get Login Flow

-When accessing this endpoint through ORY Kratos&#39; Public API, ensure that cookies are set as they are required for checking the auth session.
-To prevent scanning attacks, the public endpoint does not return 404 status codes but instead 403 or 500.
-More information can be found at [ORY Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).
+This endpoint returns a login flow&#39;s context with, for example, error details and other information.
+More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```java